Food Industry in Japan

 "The survival ratio of M. suaverolens was found to decrease with increasing dissolved ozone concentration ranging from 1 to 15mg/l and all mold cells were completely killed with ozonated water containing 15mg/L dissolved ozone at 25C for 5 minutes."

-Bacteria impact confectionery products differently because they contain different ingredients.
+Bacteria impact confectionery products because they contain different ingredients.
 Roping, which is a germ disease, can impact cake.
-"The spores of these species can withstand the temperature of cake during baking, which does not exceed 100 degrees Celsius or contaminated during cooling and can germinate and grow in the loaf if conditions are favorable."
+"The spores of these species can withstand the temperature of cake during baking, which does not exceed 100˚ C or contaminated during cooling and can germinate and grow in the loaf if conditions are favorable."
+Bakers, let that sink in.

 Confectionery products could develop a musty odor or a soapy taste due to the growth of mold.
-Because some forms of mold are resistant to heat, another process should be applied to the products in order to remove the contaminants.
-These microorganisms were easily sterilized by 1–10 mg/L ozonated water for 100–300 s at 5 degrees Celsius.
+Some forms of mold are resistant to heat.
+Applying another process will remove the contaminants.
+The researchers sterilized microorganisms with 1–10 mg/L of ozonated water for 100–300 s at 41˚ F.

 "It has been pointed out that during slaughter, dressing, and cutting, microorganisms come chiefly from the exterior of the animal and its intestinal tract but more are added from knives, cloths, air, workers, carts, boxes, and equipment in general," the study said.